petecurran/infiniteCrosswords/README.md

 # Infinite Crosswords
-The most powerful AI the world has yet seen: ...<br/>
-Me: I'd like some crosswords please.
+Using the world's most advanced AI to make nonsense crosswords.

 Generates crosswords on any topic given as an input.
 Mostly done through brute force rather than brains, so key constraint is number of iterations.
-Set to ~1000 for a great crossword and a 20 minute wait, or ~20 for a good crossword right now.
+Set to ~1000 for a great crossword and a 10 minute wait, or ~20 for a good crossword right now.
 Outputs to a printable HTML file.

 You'll need to create your own config.py file and add your API key to use the tool.
 See comments in app.py.